-- Assuming pvDevice returned is not NULL, your mouse device is now ready to communicate with a USB host. - Once the host connects, your mouse event handler will be sent USB\EVENT\CONNECTED after which calls can be made to USBDHIDMouseStateChange()to inform the host of mouse position and button state changes.
+- Assuming pvDevice returned is not NULL, your mouse device is now ready to communicate with a USB host. - Once the host connects, your mouse event handler is sent USB_EVENT_CONNECTED after which calls can be made to USBDHIDMouseStateChange()to inform the host of mouse position and button state changes.